codypaternostro/RemotePro/docs/en-US/Update-RpConfigCommand.md

 The function retrieves
-configuration information from a JSON file and supports updating parameters either by launching a GUI (if \`-ShowDialog\` is specified) or by directly passing a hashtable of parameter values through the \`-ParameterValues\` parameter.
+configuration information from a JSON file and supports updating parameters either by launching a GUI (if \`-ShowDialog\` is specified) or by directly passing a hashtable of parameter values through the \`-Parameters\` parameter.
 The updated configuration is saved back to the JSON file, preserving all previous configurations.